RUPAK7406/fcc-profile-api/README.md

 ## Application Usage:
 * In `~/fccSpider`:
 ```
-./fccSpider.sh [spiderName] [username]"
+./fccSpider.sh [username] [spiderName]"
-Example: ./fccSpider.sh fccMap myfccusername"
+Example: ./fccSpider.sh myfccusername fccProfile"
 ```
 * Currently available spiders:
 ```
 fccProfile, fccMap (WIP)
 ```
-* Your data will be appended to `[spiderName].json` in `~/fccSpider`, where is the spider name.
+* Your data will be appended to `[spiderName].json` in `~/fccSpider/output/`.
 Your challenge solutions are in URL encoding.
 Decoder: [Here](http://meyerweb.com/eric/tools/dencoder/).